 Crying Eagle Brewing Company

-“We went big, is the moral of the story,” says Stephen Tyson, general manager of Crying Eagle Brewing Company in Lake Charles.
-How big, exactly?
-In an industry where so many companies start out in homebrewers’ garages and gradually scale up, Crying Eagle recently opened with a 10,000-square-foot brewing facility, plus a spacious taproom capable of hosting private events and an outdoor beer garden fit for concerts.
+In an industry where so many companies start out in homebrewers’ garages and gradually scale up, Crying Eagle opened with a 10,000-square-foot brewing facility, plus a spacious taproom capable of hosting private events and an outdoor beer garden fit for concerts.
 Its on-site restaurant offers even more reasons to hang out with friends and family.

-It’s been a long time coming.
-Tyson, along with company president Eric Avery and brew master Bill Mungai spent years developing southwest Louisiana’s sole microbrewery.
-It was worth the wait, however; in July 2016, Crying Eagle held a series of soft openings in Lake Charles that saw long lines customers waiting for a taste of one of its new signature brews.
-Those include a golden ale called The Chuck, described on Crying Eagle’s website as “a thirst-quenching juggernaut of a session ale that has its bags packed for the beach, the duck blind, Grandma’s house, or anywhere else Chuck may want to roam.”
+In July 2016, Crying Eagle held a series of soft openings in Lake Charles that saw long lines of customers waiting for a taste of one of its new signature brews.
+These include a golden ale called The Chuck, described on Crying Eagle’s website as “a thirst-quenching juggernaut of a session ale that has its bags packed for the beach, the duck blind, Grandma’s house, or anywhere else Chuck may want to roam.”

-The other two beers currently in production include a Belgian-style single beer called Ready to Mingle, “which the Trappist monks themselves would drink while making beers for others,” according to Tyson.
-Finally, there’s the Calcasieu Common, an amber lager made with the same hybrid brewing process used to make California common (aka steam beer) style brew.
+The other two beers currently in production include a Belgian-style single beer called Ready to Mingle and the Calcasieu Common, an amber lager made with the same hybrid brewing process used to make California common (aka steam beer) style brew.

 Photo credit: Daniel Castro Photography